Characterization of quasirandom permutations by a pattern sum: Non- -forcing sets

 unless the set $S$ is one of the following sets of $4$-permutations \begin{itemize} \item $\{1234,1243,2134,2143,3412,3421,4312,4321\}$, \item $\{1234,1432,2143,2341,3214,3412,4123,4321\}$, \item $\{1324,1342,2413,2431,3124,3142,4213,4231\}$, \item $\{1324,1423,2314,2413,3142,3241,4132,4231\}$, \item $\{1234,1243,1432,2134,2143,2341,3214,3412,3421,4123,4312,4321\}$, or \end{itemize} the complement of one of them. \end{theorem}

 \begin{proof} Fix a set $S$ of $4$-permutations that is not one of the sets listed in the statement of the lemma.
 We can assume that $\lvert S\rvert\le 12$ by considering the complement of $S$ if necessary.
 By Lemma~\ref{lm:examples}, it suffices to find permutons $\mu_1$ and $\mu_2$ such that the sum of the pattern densities of the permutations contained in $S$ for $\mu_1$ is less than $\lvert S\rvert/24$ and for $\mu_2$ is larger than $\lvert S\rvert/24$.
 If $S$ is not symmetric to a set listed in the statement of Lemma~\ref{lm:second}, such permutons $\mu_1$ and $\mu_2$ exist by Theorem~\ref{thm:perturbe}.
-Hence, we can assume that $S$ is one of the $9$ sets listed in the statement of Lemma~\ref{lm:second} but not in the statement of Theorem~\ref{thm:examples}.
+Hence, we can assume that $S$ is one of the $9$ sets listed in the statement of Lemma~\ref{lm:second} (out of the $13$ sets listed in total) that are not symmetric to one of the five sets given in the statement of Theorem~\ref{thm:examples} (note that the third and fourth sets listed in the statement of the theorem are symmetric).

 We first consider the case $S=\{1342,1423,2314,2431,3124,3241,4132,4213\}$.
-We choose $\mu_1$ to be the \emph{monotone increasing permuton}, i.e., the unique permuton such that $\supp\mu_1=\{(x,x),x\in [0,1]\}$.
+We choose $\mu_1$ to be the \emph{monotone increasing permuton}, i.e., the unique permuton such that $\supp{\mu_1}=\{(x,x),x\in [0,1]\}$.
 The density of a pattern $\pi$ in $\mu_1$ is $1$ if $\pi$ is increasing and $0$ otherwise; in particular, the sum of the pattern densities of the permutations from $S$ is zero.
 Next, consider the following doubly stochastic matrix $A$

 and set $\mu_2=\mu[A]$.
 A direct computation yields that the sum of the pattern densities of the permutation contained in $S$ in $\mu_2$ is $\frac{25}{72}>\frac{1}{3}$.

 Each of the eight sets $S$ that remain to be considered contain the permutation $1234$.
 Hence, we set $\mu_2$ to be the monotone increasing permuton.
 The permutons $\mu_1$ for these sets can be chosen as step permutons corresponding to doubly stochastic matrices listed in Appendix 5. \end{proof}